 - Progress Indicator Bars for each student and each skill

 Can we support your curriculum, standard or syllabus?

 Of course!
 We're always working to support more school curricula around the world.

-We will shortly be launching a new feature which allows anyone to set up their own curriculum in Zzish, but in the meantime, please contact us through live chat if you would like us to set up a new curriculum for you.
+Please contact us through live chat if you would like us to set up a new curriculum for you.